hakimel/reveal.js/README.md

 	// - false: No media will autoplay, regardless of individual setting
 	autoPlayMedia: null,

+  // Global override for preloading lazy-loaded iframes
+	// - null: Iframes with data-src AND data-preload will be loaded when within
+	//   the viewDistance, iframes with only data-src will be loaded when visible
+	// - true: All iframes with data-src will be loaded when within the viewDistance
+	// - false: All iframes with data-src will be loaded only when visible
+	preload: null,

 	// Number of milliseconds between automatically proceeding to the
 	// next slide, disabled when set to 0, this value can be overwritten
 	// by using a data-autoslide attribute on your slides